takanory/slides/20190917pyconjp/PITCHME.md

 Note:

-* Send a simple message with cURL.
+* We send a simple message with cURL.
-* When we send a message with JSON, a message will be displayed in Slack.
+* Whe we send a message with JSON, the message will be displayed in Slack.

 +++

-### Post a message with Python
+### message with Python

 ```python
 import json